 - Caused organic brain damage that renders the victim’s body or a member of their body useless

-When a person is convicted of serious injury by vehicle, it’s a felony punishable by between one and 15 years in prison.
+When a person gets convicted of serious injury by vehicle, it’s a felony punishable by between one and 15 years in prison.
 The amount of prison time will depend on the specific circumstances of the car accident.
-For example, a driver is likely to get more prison time if they had prior (driving under the influence) DUI convictions or higher blood alcohol levels.
+For example, a driver is likely to get more prison time if they had prior DUI convictions or higher blood alcohol levels.

-The serious injury by vehicle charge does also not need to happen by malice.
-That means, even if the at-fault party says they were not intending to drive recklessly or cause an accident, they can still be charged.
-In fact, a driver might even be charged with serious injury by vehicle if a passenger in their vehicle is seriously injured in a crash the driver caused.
+The serious injury by vehicle charge doesn’t need to happen by malice.
+That means, even if the at-fault party says they did not intend to drive recklessly or cause an accident, they can still get charged.
+In fact, a driver might even be charged with serious injury by vehicle if a passenger in their car gets seriously injured in a crash the driver caused.

 What Are Types of Serious Injuries from Car Accidents in Georgia?

 OCGA §40-6-394 doesn’t mention specific types of serious injuries.
 In other Georgia statutes, serious injuries have been defined as: